 Betta fish are great for amateur aquarists.
-These little swimming jewels make for beautiful fish– if taken care of properly.
-One of the first things you should figure out (aside from the set up) is how much to feed betta fish.
+These little swimming jewels make for beautiful fish– if properly cared for.
+One of the first things you should figure out (aside from the setup) is how much to feed betta fish.

 Wild bettas are omnivorous, enjoying a varied diet that comprises mainly insects, insect larvae, and vegetation.
 That said, bettas are primarily meat-eaters, meaning that they need a high-protein diet.

 That’s important to know because it means that although standard tropical fish flakes may be fine for your betta’s tank mates in a community tank, flakes do not fulfill all the nutritional requirements of your betta fish’s diet.

 So, when buying any form of a pellet or flake food for your betta, always check the list of ingredients and make sure that the first few ingredients are meat-based and the overall protein percentage is 40% or greater.